thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         a perfect day!
 Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
-Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Birthday Party Cruise.
-      title: Hens Party FAQ's
+      title: Birthday Party FAQ's
-  title: Hen's Party Info
+  title: Birthday Party Info
 columnBanner:
   - buttonTitle: Make Enquiry
     buttonUrl: booking-enquiry
     content: >-
-      Let our friendly and experienced team tailor a VIP Gold Coast Hens Party Experience that you and she won’t forget.
+      Let our friendly and experienced team tailor a VIP Gold Coast Birthday Party Experience that they won’t forget.
-    title: Give your hen the party she deserves!
+    title: Give your friend the party they deserve!
     featuredImage: /images/uploads/girl-img-column2.jpg
   - featuredImage: /images/uploads/girl-img-column.jpg
 testimonials:
   description: >-
-    **Hen's Party**
+    **Birthday Party**

     See our five star Trip Advisor reviews for more testimonial feedback from our satisfied clients.
   featuredTestimonial:
     content: >-
-      "We used this wonderful company to start my sisters Hen’s celebrations and the girls haven’t stopped talking about it since.
+      "We used this wonderful company to start my sisters Birthday celebrations and the girls haven’t stopped talking about it since.
 It was a beautiful day out on a beautiful boat with an amazing crew!
 Will definitely be in contact again with Steve if I can think of any other reason to go for a sail.
 Thank you so much for your time and not laughing at our dance moves and pop star singing voices!"
     image: /images/uploads/girl-img12.jpg
     name: Alex S.
   title: Happy Sailors
----

 ---